Find a Recipe!

 Instead of us doing the work, we are using a wet dough and letting the yeast do the work.
 Little freeloaders, it’s good to put them to work.
 As they make gas and bubble up the dough, the gluten lines up and we get yummy rolls at the end.
 Isn’t science awesome?

-Hands holding up the baking pan of finished dinner rolls all glossy from being brushed with melted butter.
+A pan of rolls hot from the oven being brushed with melted butter.

 To make no-knead dinner rolls, mix together flour with yeast, sugar, warm milk, butter, and eggs.
 Let rise until doubled, then shape into rolls.
 Once the rolls have risen, bake them until golden brown.